Instant Mom: Production

 On August 3, 2012, Nickelodeon announced that it had green-lit the Instant Mom pilot.
 Tia Mowry-Hardrict, Duane Martin, Sheryl Lee Ralph, Sydney Park, Tylen Williams, and Damarr Calhoun were cast on November 26, 2012.
 Michael Boatman would later replace Duane Martin.
 It was announced on April 3, 2013, that Instant Mom was officially picked up for a 13-episode first season to air on NickMom in late 2013.
 Later on August 19, 2013, Nickelodeon ordered seven additional episodes bringing the series' first season to 20 episodes.
 On November 22, 2013, six additional episodes were added first season.
 Both NickMom and Nick at Nite aired episodes on the same nights until the NickMom block closed on September 28, 2015.
 Filming took place at Paramount Studios in Hollywood, California.
 The series aired 65 episodes over three seasons, premiering on September 29, 2013, and ending on December 19, 2015.
 The series outlasted the NickMom programming block by three months.

 Reception

 Critical response

-Emily Ashby of Common Sense Media gave the show 4 out of 5 stars.
-Brian Lowry of Variety said the show mirrors Trophy Wife.
+Emily Ashby of Common Sense Media gave the show 4 out of 5 stars, saying “The show is predictably fluffy and presents a very sanitary view of life.
+No one's problems are particularly stressful, and every loose end is neatly tied up by the show's culmination, in keeping with the sitcom tradition.
+Still, there are some feel-good takeaways that reflect the bonds of families of all sizes and shapes, and the characters (both kids and adults alike) do learn something from the chaos they live through.
+All in all, this is not a bad choice for families looking for a show to enjoy together.”

+Brian Lowry of Variety said that “in terms of bringing anything fresh to the assignment, it’s perhaps a little too well titled, in as much as the moment it’s over, “Mom” is instantly forgotten.”
+He also stated that the show mirrors Trophy Wife, which premiered the same week as Instant Mom.